Hardik-Aswal/Order-Management-System-for-Algorithmic-Trading/README.md

 Prerequisites
 Before you begin, ensure you have the following installed:

-C++ Compiler: Either GCC or Clang should be installed on your system./
+C++ Compiler: Either GCC or Clang should be installed on your system.

 CMake: Required for compiling the project.
 WebSocket++: A C++ WebSocket library used for connecting and handling WebSocket messages. nlohmann/json: A popular JSON library for C++.